London River Services: Fares and ticketing

 Unlike the underground and bus networks, boat operators have their own separate ticketing arrangements and charge separate fares which are generally higher than corresponding journeys by tube or bus.
 The only exception is the Woolwich Ferry, which is free of charge.

-Oyster card is valid on most Thames Clipper services for single fares, offering a ten percent discount.
-Most boat operators offer discounts to Travelcard holders, as well as to Freedom Pass holders and students.
+Oyster card is valid on most Thames Clipper services for single fares.
+Additionally, certain travel cards, such as the Travelcard (when loaded onto an Oyster card), can provide discounted fares on Thames Clippers.
+Tourists can also purchase Uber Boat by Thames Clippers tickets on the Uber app.

-Ticket sales at piers are managed independently by the operators, and tickets are sold at separate kiosks with no facility for cross-ticketing.
-Many piers have a line of several sales desks, each owned by a different boat firm.
+Ticket sales at piers are managed independently by the operators, and tickets are sold at separate kiosks with no facility for cross-ticketing. (see image) Many piers have a line of several sales desks, each owned by a different boat firm.
 Single tickets can often be bought on board the boat, but this is down to individual operator arrangements.

 Some operators offer their own season tickets and carnets of single tickets.
-Thames Clipper, for example, offer a one-day Roamer ticket which allows multiple journeys within off-peak hours.
+Thames Clipper, for example, offer a one-day River Roamer ticket which allows multiple journeys within off-peak hours.

+All London piers are accessible (to wheelchair users) except for Cadogan Pier and London Bridge City Pier.